 Griffin's management is about to get the boot from Riot competitions and that includes both the people directly influencing the team as well as employees and the owner of the parent company, Still8.

 If you haven't been keeping tabs on the whole Griffin incident, it all started with manager Cho and coach cvMax not seeing eye to eye, continued after Cho fired cvMax right before World Championship 2019, heated up after the latter exposed the manager's corrupting influence and culminated in cvMax getting permanently banned from Riot competitions after whistleblowing.
-That's the TL;DR version but if you want more information, you can check our timeline of the events .
+That's the TL;DR version but if you want more information, you can check our .